RadAd/RadCmdPlus/README.md

 # RadCmdPlus
-Enhancements for cmd setup and use
+Enhancements for cmd setup and use.

 ## RadChDir
 Enhancement over standard `chdir`:
 - Will always drive when necessary
-- "-" will change to last directory
+- `-` will change to last directory
 - Network drives will use pushd instead
-- "~" will expand to the home directory
+- `~` will expand to the home directory

-### alias: cd, chdir
+**alias:** cd, chdir

 ### Post Change Directory
-All batch files in "%LOCALAPPDATA%\RadCmdPlus\PostCd" will be executed after current directory is changed.
+All batch files in `%LOCALAPPDATA%\RadCmdPlus\PostCd` will be executed after current directory is changed.

 ## RadPrompt
 Enhancement for the prompt.